 Stanford License Agreement- In October 2019, Combangio entered into a license agreement with The Board of Trustees of The Leland Stanford Junior University ("Stanford"), which was amended in February 2020 and subsequently transferred to the Company by operation of law upon the Combangio Acquisition.
 Pursuant to the license agreement with Stanford (the "Stanford Agreement"), the Company has a worldwide, exclusive, sublicensable license under certain patent rights ("licensed patents"), directed to methods to promote eye wound healing, to make, have made, use, import, offer to sell and sell products ("licensed products") that are covered by the licensed patents for use in all fields.
-Under the Stanford Agreement, the Company is required to pay Stanford annual license maintenance fees and milestone payments upon the achievement of specified development, regulatory and sales milestones, as well as tiered royalties on net sales of licensed products that are covered by a valid claim of a licensed patent.
-The Company was obligated to pay Stanford a \$175 milestone payment which was triggered by the commencement of the CHASE Phase 2b clinical trial of KPI-012 for PCED in the United States which was included within accounts payable on the consolidated balance sheet as of March 31, 2023.
-Amounts paid to Stanford in the three months ended March 31, 2024 and 2023 were de minimis.
+Under the Stanford Agreement, the Company is required to pay Stanford annual license maintenance fees in the low-to-mid five figures which are creditable against earned royalties owed to Stanford for the same year, an aggregate of up to \$1,075 for the achievement of specified development and regulatory milestones, and an aggregate of up to \$1,100 for the achievement of specified sales milestones.
+Stanford is also entitled to receive tiered royalties in a low single digit percentage range on net sales of licensed products that are covered by a valid claim of a licensed patent.
+During the nine months ended September 30, 2023, the Company paid Stanford a \$175 milestone payment which was triggered by the commencement of the CHASE Phase 2b clinical trial of KPI-012 for PCED in the United States.
+Additional amounts paid to Stanford in the three and nine months ended September 30, 2024 and 2023 were de minimis.